Converting To Multi Family NYC(Last Updated On: December 31, 2019)

 Many people who own single family and two family homes are interested in converting them to multi family apartment buildings.
-Any building with three or more residential units is considered multi family.
-In this post we will explore some of the requirements for converting from a 1 or 2 family house into a multi family building.
+Any building with three or more residential units is considered multi family in NYC.
+In this post, we will explore some of the requirements for converting from a 1 or 2 family house into a multi family building.
 These regulations are based on New York City Building Codes.

 Converting To Multi Family